AdrianPalacios03/HabitDiary/README.md

 ## News

-Feel free to contribute to this project by picking up any of the following tasks:

 - [x] Add an option to change the primary color of the app
 - [x] Add the possibility to import and export user data
 - [x] Add a new screen to display all user notes